kubernetes/ingress-nginx/examples/aws/nginx/README.md

 Is the proxy protocol necessary?

-No but only enabling the procotol is possible to keep the real source IP address requesting the connection.
+No but only enabling the protocol is possible to keep the real source IP address requesting the connection.

 ### References